Streaming Responses Optimisation: A Deep Dive

 4. Protocol Optimisation

 Choosing the right communication protocol can significantly affect streaming performance.
 Protocols like HTTP/2 or gRPC offer enhanced features for better data transmission efficiency.
-As of 2025, HTTP/3 is increasingly adopted for its improved performance over HTTP/2.
+As of 2026, HTTP/3 remains the standard due to its improved performance over HTTP/2 and widespread support across major browsers and servers.
+Additionally, the QUIC protocol, which underpins HTTP/3, continues to gain traction for its low-latency capabilities.

 import httpx